Everything you need to know about Folate after bariatric surgery

 Taking a daily multivitamin is the easiest way to prevent folate deficiency after bariatric surgery.
 Make sure to take one that meets the ASMBS guidelines.

 Looking for an all-in-one multivitamin that gives you everything you need after surgery?
 Our multivitamins meet or exceed all the ASMBS guidelines.
-Bari Life’s Complete Bariatric Vitamin Tablets are just what you need.
+Bari-Life’s Complete Bariatric Vitamin Tablets are just what you need.

 Symptoms of folate deficiency